AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora_chat_uikit_ios.md

     NS_ASSUME_NONNULL_END
     ```

-    To register to the Agora Chat app server, open `AgoraChatHttpRequest.m` and replace the file with the following code:
+    To register to the Agora Chat app server, open `AgoraChatHttpRequest.m` and replace the file with the code with the following:

     ```Objective-C
     #import "AgoraChatHttpRequest.h"